-Valuation of claim liabilities arising from ins Key audit matter How the matter was addressed in our audit As at 31 December 2022, the gross outstanding claims including claims incurred but not reported IBNR) and contribution deficiency reserves unounted to SR 1,472 million (2021: SR 1,417 million) as reported in Note 11 of the financial statements.
-The estimation of insurance contract liabilities nvolves a significant degree of judgment.
-The iabilities are based on the best-estimate of ultimate cost of all claims incurred but not settled at the reporting date, whether reported or not, ogether with the related claim handling costs.
-The company principally uses an external actuary "management actuary") to provide them with he estimate of such liabilities.
-A range of methods are used by the actuary to determine hese provisions which were based on a number of explicit or implicit assumptions relating to the expected settlement amounts and settlement batterns of claims.
-We considered this as a key audit matter as the valuation of insurance contract liability require he use of significant judgments and estimates.
-Refer to notes 2 & 4 to the financial statements which explain the valuation methodology used by he Company and critical judgments and estimates.
-We performed the following procedures: Understood, evaluated and tested key controls around the claims handling and provision setting processes.
-Evaluated the competence, capabilities and objectivity of the management's expert based on their professional qualifications and experience and assessed their independence.
-Performed substantive tests on the amounts recorded for sample of claims notified and paid: including comparing the outstanding claims amount to appropriate source documentation to evaluate the valuation of outstanding claim reserves.
-Obtained sufficient audit evidence to assess the integrity of data used as inputs into the actuarial valuations, we tested on sample basis, the completeness and accuracy of underlying claims data utilized by the Company's actuary in estimating the IBNR by comparing it to accounting records.
-Challenged management's methodologies and assumptions, through assistance by an actuary engaged by us as auditor's expert to understand and evaluate the Company's actuarial practices and the provisions established.
-In order to gain comfort over the actuarial report issued by management's we sought explanation from management for any significant differences; i.
-Evaluated whether the Company's actuarial methodologies were consistent with those used in the industry and with prior periods.
-We sought explanation from management for any significant differences; ii.
+As at 31 December 2022, the gross outstanding claims including claims incurred but not reported (IBNR) and contribution deficiency reserves amounted to SR 1,472 million (2021: SR 1,417 million) as reported in Note 11 of the financial statements.

+The estimation of insurance contract liabilities involves a significant degree of judgment.
+The liabilities are based on the best-estimate of ultimate cost of all claims incurred but not settled at the reporting date, whether reported or not, together with the related claim handling costs.

+The company principally uses an external actuary ("management actuary") to provide them with the estimate of such liabilities.
+A range of methods are used by the actuary to determine these provisions which were based on a number of explicit or implicit assumptions relating to the expected settlement amounts and settlement patterns of claims.

+We considered this as a key audit matter as the valuation of insurance contract liability require the use of significant judgments and estimates.

+Refer to notes 2 & 4 to the financial statements which explain the valuation methodology used by the Company and critical judgments and estimates.

+How the matter was addressed in our audit

+We performed the following procedures:

+- Understood, evaluated and tested key controls around the claims handling and provision setting processes. - Evaluated the competence, capabilities and objectivity of the management's expert based on their professional qualifications and experience and assessed their independence. - Performed substantive tests on the amounts recorded for sample of claims notified and paid: including comparing the outstanding claims amount to appropriate source documentation to evaluate the valuation of outstanding claim reserves. - Obtained sufficient audit evidence to assess the integrity of data used as inputs into the actuarial valuations, we tested on sample basis, the completeness and accuracy of underlying claims data utilized by the Company's actuary in estimating the IBNR by comparing it to accounting records. - Challenged management's methodologies and assumptions, through assistance by an actuary engaged by us as auditor's expert to understand and evaluate the Company's actuarial practices and the provisions established.
+In order to gain comfort over the actuarial report issued by management's expert our actuary performed the following: - Evaluated whether the Company's actuarial methodologies were consistent with those used in the industry and with prior periods.
+We sought explanation from management for any significant differences; - ii.
 Assessed key actuarial assumptions including claims ratios, and expected frequency and severity of claims.
-We assessed these assumptions by comparing them with our expectations based on the Company's historical experience, current trends and our own industry knowledge; and iii.
-Reviewed the appropriateness of the calculation methods and approach along with the assumptions.
-Assessed the adequacy and appropriateness of the
+We assessed these assumptions by comparing them with our expectations based on the Company's historical experience, current trends and our own industry knowledge; and - iii.
+Reviewed the appropriateness of the calculation methods and approach along with the assumptions used and sensitivities to the key assumptions. - Assessed the adequacy and appropriateness of the related disclosures in the financial statements.